Trends & Reports

 2024.04.08 | SKinno News

-🔎 Oillusion is a new series of SKinno News which aims to explore every aspect of oil and to break the illusions about oil.
+🔎 Oillusion is a series of SKinno News which aims to explore every aspect of oil and to break the illusions about oil.

 Have you ever wondered how crude oil is delivered to many parts of a country in enormous quantities, after being shipped by oil tankers across the oceans?
 Some might think that it is transported like ordinary cargo, loaded onto large trucks or trains.
 However, in fact, there is a special method of transportation solely dedicated to carrying oil.
 Let’s find out what it is.